TAMPA, Fla.--(BUSINESS WIRE)--

 About 1347 Property Insurance Holdings, Inc.

 1347 Property Insurance Holdings, Inc. is a specialized property and casualty insurance holding company incorporated in Delaware.
-The Company provides property and casualty insurance in Louisiana and Texas through its wholly-owned subsidiary Maison Insurance Company ("Maison").
-Maison was recently licensed in the State of Florida and began covering risks in the state via the assumption of policies from Citizens Property Insurance Corporation of Florida on December 19, 2017.
+The Company provides property and casualty insurance in Louisiana, Texas and Florida through its wholly-owned subsidiary Maison Insurance Company.
 The Company’s insurance offerings for customers currently include homeowners, wind and hail only, manufactured home and dwelling fire policies.

 Forward Looking Statements